Aarception/Mo-information-security-portfolio/README.md

 I am going to break habit to contextual cost and responsibility,

-Cost: The immediate, not the rolling, financial coast is $1.5B
+Cost: The immediate, not the rolling, financial cost is $1.5B
 Responsibility: Containment or Board Notice that creates instantaneous derivative suit exposure

 I don't want anything from you, neither a job nor a single dollar and all my offers of contribution have already been rejected without even the dignity of consideration.
 I have nothing to lose.